phphd/exceptional-matcher/README.md

 ## A Validation Library? 🤔

 It's not a validation library.
-Not even intended to be.\
+Not ever intended to be.\
 It doesn't provide validation rules, constraints, or validators.

 Instead, it provides **exception handling** functionality, specific to a validation task.